-He is a faculty member of the Asset Based Community Development Institute at Northwestern University in Chicago, Illinois.
+He is an emeritus faculty member of the Asset Based Community Development Institute at DePaul University in Chicago, Illinois.
 He has conducted workshops and seminars throughout the United States to many organizations on the Asset-Based approach to problem solving and development.

 His civic and community involvement includes:

 - Appointed to chair the Health Committee of the Cincinnati chapter of the NAACP.

 - Committee Member of Cincinnati Initiative to Reduce Violence (CIRV).
 Organization of Cincinnati leaders from public and private sectors working with a proven process to reduce homicides in the city of Cincinnati.

 - Created the City of Hope Project.
 The groups focus is the re-integration of ex-offenders, and Community Economic Development.